Alex Smith isn't the problem in Chiefs' latest loss

 Still it wasn’t enough.
 The Chiefs lost their fourth straight game and sixth in the last seven, 38-31 to the New York Jets.

-At 6-6, their games don’t get any more critical than the next two, both against AFC West opponents.
+At 6-6, their games don’t get any more critical than the next two, both at home against AFC West opponents.
 They face the Oakland Raiders next Sunday and the Los Angeles Chargers in Week 15.
-Both games are at Arrowhead Stadium.

 How they should approach those games is a dilemma.